June 2022

 Results

-pollution by avoiding stagnant water near the drilling and by treating the wastewater with a sump equipped with a phyto
+The development of the surroundings of the drilling makes it possible to limit pollution by avoiding stagnant water around the drilling and by treating wastewater with a sump equipped with a phyto-purification system based on sand and reeds.

-resource for the children of the school and thus avoid diseases, especially diarrhea caused by the consumption of
+This arrangement made it possible to sustain the drinking water resource for the school children and thus avoid diseases, particularly diarrheal caused by the consumption of contaminated water.

 Total cost 960 €